NETWAYS/gitlab-training/Workflows/02_Centralized.md

 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Collaborate in a central repository

 * Objective:
- * Clone the central repository and add your own local commit
+ * Clone the training repository twice and add diverging commits
-* Steps:
+* Steps for both:
- * Clone the `git-central.git` repository
+ * Clone the `training.git` repository
  * Add/modify a file and commit the change
  * Push your change to the remote repository
 * Next steps:
- * Explain the error message
+ * Explain the error message after the second push

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Collaborate in a central repository

-## Objective: Clone the central repository and add your own local commit
+## Objective: Clone the training repository twice and add diverging commits
 ****

-* Clone the central repository and add your own local commit
+* Clone the training repository twice and add diverging commits

 ## Steps:

 ****

+Repeat the steps 2 times:

-* Clone the `git-central.git` repository
+* Clone the `training.git` repository
 * Add/modify a file and commit the change
 * Push your change to the remote repository